 The initial phone call and consultation

-When you meet with the attorney, conduct yourself in a businesslike, courteous manner and bring:
+During the initial consultation, conduct yourself in a businesslike, courteous manner and have the following available:

 - a short, written summary of your legal issue or case.